 Flat rack containers are generally used for the containerisation of odd shape, oversized freight or difficult to handle cargo.
 Royal Wolf provides flat rack containers in both 20ft and 40ft lengths.

 Flat rack containers are a useful alternative to standard containers, as these muscular steel platforms can be used to containerise heavy, tall, wide, or otherwise unwieldy cargo.
 At Royal Wolf, our steel flat rack containers feature either rigid or foldable ends that can be used to help secure cargo in place and protect it during transit.
 Other features, such as collapsible walls, can be added to your flat rack container to maximise their effectiveness and make load and un-loading easier.

 Our experts can help you choose and install the accessories needed to transport the kind of cargo you deal with on a daily basis.
 Many of these accessories can be collapsed or removed, allowing a single flatrack to handle a variety of types of cargo.

 For more information about our flat rack shipping containers, call us today on 1300 135 808.

-One of the best aspects of flatracks is that they’re a versatile addition to your transport arsenal.
-You could use the same unit for several different applications, or you can outfit it in such a way that it can carry a number of different pieces of equipment or cargo in a single load.
+Flatracks are a versatile addition to your transport arsenal.
+You could use the same unit for several different applications, or outfit it to carry a number of different pieces of equipment or cargo in a single load.
 Because of their flexibility, flatracks offer a great deal of value for the budget-conscious.

 This delivery method is used when neither a tilt tray or side loader truck can access the site.
-Crane truck delivery allows for containers to be delivered over obstructions such as fences.
+Hiab delivery allows for containers to be delivered over obstructions such as fences.